-- Students will review who and what uses and needs water. - Students will be able explain differences between types of water bodies. - Students will be introduced to and have an awareness of the water bodies near them. - Students will have an awareness of where their water comes from. - Students will be introduced to the idea of how water moves from one place to another.
+- · Students will review why we need and who and what uses water. - Students will be able explain the difference between water bodies. - Students will be introduced to and have an awareness of the water bodies near them. - Students will have an awareness of where their water comes from. - Students will be introduced to the idea of how water moves from one place to another.